-It's a good idea to inspect your roof at least annually and after a major
+Inspect your roof at least annually and after major storms, even if you

 If you have an unfinished attic or crawl space, you can do the most important

 work from the inside.
-Look for any evidence that water has come into contact
+Look for evidence that water has come into contact

 with the rafters or sheathing.
-Poke at dark spots to see if they are rotten.
+Poke at dark spots to determine if they

-Be sure to look carefully around areas where vent pipes, chimneys, skylights,
+are rotten.
+Examine areas where vent pipes, chimneys, skylights, or other

-or other elements pass through the roof.
-If you spot a hole in the roof,
+elements pass through the roof.
+If you spot a hole in the roof, jam a length

-jam a length of wire up through so you'll be able to find the hole from
+of wire up through it so you can find the hole from the outside.

 If you have a finished attic, your task is more difficult.
-You can look
+Look for signs

-for signs of water damage on the ceiling and walls, but the location of
+of water damage on the ceiling and walls, but the location of the damage

-such damage may be far from the leak that causes it.
-Water often passes
+may be far from the leak that caused it.
+Water often passes through a leak

-through a leak and runs along rafters, only dropping off when it hits an
+and runs along rafters, dripping off only when it hits an irregularity

-irregularity or obstruction.
-Problems you can't locate from the inside
+or obstruction.
+You can spot problems you cant locate from inside only

-To do an outdoor inspection, begin by checking gutters and the foundation
+Begin an outdoor inspection by checking gutters and the foundation area

-area for fallen shingles.
-Then look over the roof for missing or damaged
+for fallen shingles.
+Then look over the roof for missing or damaged shingles

-shingles (you may even be able to do this from the ground with binoculars).
+(you may be able to do this from the ground with binoculars).
+If you see